estuary/flow/site/docs/reference/Connectors/capture-connectors/google-ads.md

 ## Prerequisites

+There are two ways to authenticate with Google when capturing data into Flow: using OAuth2, and manually, using tokens and secret credentials.
+Their prerequisites differ.

+OAuth is recommended for simplicity in the Flow web app;
+the manual method is the only supported method using the command line.

 ### Using OAuth2 to authenticate with Google in the Flow web app

 * One or more Google Ads accounts.